 Example of Routing: For instance, when you access a website, the router directs the data packets from your device to the appropriate destination network (the website's server) using its IP address.
 The router makes decisions about the best path for the data based on its routing table.

-Read Our detailed article on What is Routing?
+Read our detailed article on What is Routing?

 The primary difference between switching and routing is that switching operates within a single network (Layer 2), forwarding data based on MAC addresses, while routing operates between different networks (Layer 3), forwarding data based on IP addresses.